Table of content

 How many hands do I need before trusting my win rate?

 At minimum 50,000 hands.
 At that sample your win rate can still swing by 0.5 BB/100 due to variance.
 At 100,000 hands the confidence interval tightens to roughly 0.25 BB/100.
-Until you hit 100,000+ hands, use conservative estimates in the calculator: assume your win rate is 1 BB/100 lower than your current average.
+Until you hit 100,000 hands, enter a win rate 1 BB/100 lower than your average and treat the result as your floor.

 What happens if my actual win rate is lower than I estimated?